 Squirrel's been around for over a decade now and it's been a journey, growing from just JB to over 50 strong and counting.
 But throughout it all, we've never lost sight of what we're all about - getting a better, fairer deal for our clients.

-We have written over $6 billion of home loans and $44 million in personal loans – helping out a lot of Kiwis in the process.
+We have written over $7 billion of home loans and $50 million in peer-to-peer loans – helping out a lot of Kiwis in the process.
 Scroll down to go back through the years and see how we started.

 Squirrel was the first to offer a secondary market to their P2P investors, offering them a way to sell their investments in the marketplace allowing them to get out early if they need to.
 Continuing to strive to offer a customer-centric service.